 Hovering your mouse over a degraded service shows a summary of what went wrong.
 Right-clicking on the dashboard lets you access the settings page where you can rename your dashboard and customize the way the panels look.
 You can access this and other event monitor dashboards in the Dashboards section of your FrameFlow installation.

 In this tutorial, we taught you how to begin monitoring your Microsoft 365 service statuses.
 We showed you how to set up a new Microsoft 365 Service Status Event Monitor for the first time and how to omit services you don't want to receive alerts about.
 Lastly, we went over how to use the Microsoft 365 Service Status dashboard to view the status of services more dynamically and in real time.
+Refer to our Microsoft 365 Service Status Event Monitor reference guide for more documentation on this event monitor.
 Stay tuned to our Features page for new tutorials coming soon!More Tutorials